Sandeep Varma, MS, LCSW, CASAC | President/CEO

 Sandeep Varma joined New York Therapeutic Communities, Inc. in 1998 as Regional Director, and became Executive Vice President in 2007.
+Mr. Varma was appointed President/CEO in July 2018.

 In this capacity he supervises all clinical programs of the agency and ensures compliance with all regulations of the New York State’s Department of Correctional Services and Office of Alcohol and Substance Abuse Services (OASAS).
-He also liaises with state agencies, legislators, and other community-based treatment providers, and works closely with the President on overall agency planning and management.
+He also liaises with state agencies, legislators, and other community-based treatment providers, and works closely with the Board of Directors on overall agency planning and management.
 He oversees all training activities of the agency including oversight of NYTC’s Education & Training provider certification from OASAS.

 Eugene Rose | Director of Finance